questoph/spellux/README.md

 *Default setting: { }*

 You can specify an exception dictionary (of type {*variant*:*lemma*}) to define specific variant-lemma pairs relevant to your data.
-**Note:** If you set the *add_matches* paramter to *True*, this option replaces the existing matches in the correction resources for the variants specified in the dict.
+**Note:** If you set the *add_matches* parameter to *True*, this option replaces the existing matches in the correction resources for the variants specified in the dict.

 ```Python
 mode='safe'/'model'/'norvig'/'tf-idf'/'combo'